-Table HE-63 summarizes the City's estimated processing times for City approvals that may be required in the singlefamily and multi-family residential development process.
-These processing times are typical for California cities.
-Table HE-64 summarizes the City's estimated processing times for City approvals that may be required in the singlefamily and multi-family residential development process.
-Not all steps identified in Table HE-64 apply to every project, Table HE-64 is representative of typical multifamily and single-family projects occurring in zones where these types of development are a permitted use, which is the majority of zones allowing residential development in the city.
+Table HE-63 summarizes the City's estimated processingtimes for City approvals that may be required in thefamily and multi-familyresidential development process.These processing times are typical for California cities.Table HE-64 summarizes the City's estimated processingtimes for City approvals that may be required in the single-family and multi-family residential development process.Not all steps identified in Table HE-64 apply to everyproject, Table HE-64 is representative of typicalmultifamily and single-family projects occurring in zoneswhere these types of development are a permitted use,which is the majority of zones allowing residentialdevelopment in the city.

-Table HE-63: Community Development/ Planning Division Schedule of Residential Processing Times
+Table HE-63: Community Development/ Planning Division Schedule of Residential Processing Times Stockton, 2023

-Stockton, 2023

 RESIDENTIAL APPROVALS APPROXIMATE PROCESSING TIME (WEEKS) APPROVAL BODY AND TYPICAL NUMBER OF HEARINGS Rezonings and Pre- zonings 12-18 City Council - 2 hearings Special Use Permits, Use Permits Requiring Public Hearings and Use Permits on 14-Day 6-10 Planning Commission - 1 hearing Planned Unit Residential Development Permits 6-8 Planning Commission - 1 hearing Amendment to The Stockton Municipal Code, Specific Plan or General Plan 12-24 City Council - 2 hearings Tentative Maps 4 Lots or Less 6-8 City Engineer.
-No hearings required Tentative Maps Over 4 Lots 6-8 City Council - 1 hearing Variance/Waiver, Interpretation or Appeal of a Decision of The Community Development Director 4-6 Planning Commission - 1 hearing Appeals to City Council Design Review 1-4 City Council - 1 hearing Non-discretionary administrative - Planning Staff (no hearing) Limited Discretion - Director (no hearing unless request is made for ARC review) Discretionary - Director, Planning Commission or City Council depending on project type.
-1 hearing if heard b Planning Commission or City Council Environmental Documentation Varies City Council - number of hearings depends of type of environmental review required
+No hearings required Tentative Maps Over 4 Lots 6-8 City Council - 1 hearing Variance/Waiver, Interpretation or Appeal of a Decision of The Community Development Director 4-6 Planning Commission - 1 hearing Appeals to City Council 4-6 City Council - 1 hearing Design Review 1-4 Non-discretionary administrative - Planning Staff (no hearing) Limited Discretion - Director (no hearing unless request is made for ARC review) Discretionary - Director, Planning Commission or City Council depending on project type.
+1 hearing if heard by Planning Commission or City Council Environmental Documentation Varies City Council - number of hearings depends of type of environmental review required

-Table HE-64XX: Residential Approvals Required for Typical Permitted Residential Projects Stockton, 2023
+Table HE-64XX: Residential Approvals Required for Typical Permitted Residential

+Projects Stockton, 2023

-RESIDENTIAL APPROVALS SINGLE FAMILY APPROXIMATE PROCESSING TIME (WEEKS) MULTI-FAMILY APPROXIMATE PROCESSING TIME (WEEKS) Planned Unit Residential Development Permits 6-8 N/A Amendment to The Stockton Municipal Code, Specific Plan or General Plan 12-24 N/A Tentative Maps 4 Lots or Less 6-8 6-8 Tentative Maps Over 4 Lots 6-8 N/A Design Review Source: City of Stockton, 1-4 2023.
+DIOCKION, LOLO RESIDENTIAL APPROVALS SINGLE FAMILY APPROXIMATE PROCESSING TIME (WEEKS) MULTI-FAMILY APPROXIMATE PROCESSING TIME (WEEKS) Planned Unit Residential Development Permits 6-8 N/A Amendment to The Stockton Municipal Code, Specific Plan or General Plan 12-24 N/A Tentative Maps 4 Lots or Less 6-8 6-8 Tentative Maps Over 4 Lots 6-8 N/A Design Review Source: City of Stockton, 1-4 2023.
 1-4